AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 using Eclipse, which made me realize how much I needed CI information brought directly to me in my editor.
 Butler works by using Jenkins JSON API to check on the status of jobs, view progress, and trigger new ones.
+I'm also currently rewriting the client management software for the local food pantry in Ruby on Rails.

 Outside of programming I'm a bicyclist and amateur photographer.
 More uniquely (at least for a programmer) I'm a big fan of anything